nabto/edge-device-webrtc/README.md

 - `--rtsp` If set to an RTSP url, the device will get the RTP stream using RTSP.
 - `--rtpport` If `--rtsp` is NOT used, the device binds to UDP on this port to receive RTP data.
 Defaults to 6000.

-## TODO ideas

- * make docker container where libdatachannel and its dependencies are installed on the system and remove it as a git submodule here
- * use ephemeral stream port so we do not limit which ports costumers can use for their own streams